Top 10 Most Common Disney Movie Clichés

 Disney Princess: Okay.

 When Anna fell in love in Frozen, she thought true love was something at first sight.
-But then Elsa pointed out by telling her she can't marry someone she just met.
+But then Elsa pointed out that she can't marry someone she just met.
 Elsa is wiser than Anna.

 I'm all for killing off villains, but Disney can just have them be hit with magic and have it take away their powers without killing them.